-The chart below shows the historical and projected trends for assets (both market and smoothed actuarial) versus the Actuarial Liability, and also shows the progress of the funded ratios (based on the Actuarial Value of Assets) since 2013.
-The historical Actuarial Liability is shown in light gray while the projected Actuarial Liability is shown in a darker gray.
-From 2013 to 2020, the funding ratio declined primarily because the System experienced lower than expected investment returns on the Actuarial Value of Assets and the assumptions used to measure the Actuarial Liability became more conservative, including reducing assumed future investment returns from 7.25% in 2013 to 6.625% in 2020.
-The funding ratio increased in 2021 and 2022 due to the exceptional investment returns of fiscal year ending 2021 being recognized in the Actuarial Value of Assets.
-If all assumptions are met in the future including an expected return of 6.625% each year, the funded status is expected to reach about 91% by 2037.
+The chart below shows the historical and projected trends for assets (both market and smoothed actuarial) versus the Actuarial Liability, and also shows the progress of the funded ratios (based on the AVA) since 2014 and projected through 2038.
+The historical Actuarial Liability is shown in light gray, while the projected Actuarial Liability is shown in a darker gray.
+From 2014 to 2020, the funding ratio declined primarily because the System experienced lower than expected investment returns on the AVA and the assumptions used to measure the Actuarial Liability became more conservative, including reducing assumed future investment returns from 7.25% in 2013 to 6.625% in 2020.
+The funding ratio increased in 2021, 2022, and 2023 due to the exceptional investment returns of fiscal year ending 2021 being recognized in the AVA as well as contributions reaching a level that pays down the UAL.
+If all assumptions are met in the future including an expected return of 6.625% each year, the funding ratio is expected to reach about 94% by 2038.